House Auctions – Selling Your House at Auction

 Choosing the right auction house

 Finding a suitable auction house to sell your property is important.
 Do you choose a local or national house auction?
 Are the properties at this auction house similar in value?
 Who are the buyers who buy auction properties for sale and what are they looking for when they do buy?
-All of these questions are vital in determining where you property will achieve the highest price.
+All of these questions are vital in determining where your property will achieve the highest price.

 As a general rule, local house auctions tend to include lower value properties whilst national house auctions companies tend to have more premium properties for sale.
-Either way it is all about getting the most targeted exposure for your property from a house auction.
+Either way, it is all about getting the most targeted exposure for your property from a house auction.

 After all, the number of prospective buyers in the database of a particular auction house is of little significance if they are principally looking for dilapidated properties to renovate and you have a high-end property to sell.
 What’s more, the marketing costs and auction entry fees are likely to correlate with the size of the audience the auction house can reach.